Intervention/docs/image/v4/getting-started/frameworks.md

 This command will publish the configuration file `config/image.php`.
 Here you can set the desired driver and its configuration options for Intervention Image.
-By default the library is configured to use GD library for image processing.
+By default, the library is configured to use the GD library for image processing.

-The configuration files looks like this.
+The configuration file looks like this.

 ```php
 return [